CERN-CERT/activity_klog/README.md

 ## Compatibility mode

-While version 2 introduces an secure_log and new interfaces to configure netlog, it's possible to have it behave as version 1.
-This compatibility version is the one used on Scientific Linux CERN 6 while the new version is used on Centos CERN 7.
+While version 2 introduces a secure_log device, it's possible to keep the logs in dmesg as in version 1 This compatibility version is the one used on Scientific Linux CERN 6 while the new version is used on Centos CERN 7.

 In order to enable this feature, please look inside the spec file or:
 - Add "ccflags-y += -DUSE_PRINK=1" to execlog/Kbuild and netlog/Kbuild
-- Add "print_netlog.c" and "compat_v1.c" to the list of source files in netlog/Kbuild
+- Add "print_netlog.c" to the list of source files in netlog/Kbuild
-- Add "ccflags-y += -DNETLOG_V1_COMPAT=1" to netlog/Kbuild

 ## Netlog configuration